Part 3: Calibration & Imaging of 3C345

 ← back to top

-The first step we want to do for self-calibration is to make a good model of our source.
+The first step we want to take for self-calibration is to create a good model of our source.

-• In step 10, input the commands to generate an image of the target source.
-Remember that we should be working from the new measurement set that we have just generated.
+• In step 10, enter the commands to generate an image of the target source.
+Remember that we should be working from the new measurement set that we have just created.

-• Input the commands to get the S/N ratio
+• Input the commands to measure the S/N ratio.

-• In step 10, set the timerange parameter in the imaging task to exclude the uncalibrated portions of the data
+• In step 10, configure the timerange parameter in the imaging task to exclude the uncalibrated portions of the data.

-• Execute step 10 (but remember to either change the imagename or delete the first set of images made before otherwise it'll crash!)
+• Complete step 10, but remember to either change the image name or remove the first set of images created beforehand; otherwise, it will crash!

-This is a prime example of understanding your data and highlights how keeping 'bad' or uncalibrated data can adversely affect your radio images.
-This is why understanding your data, planning a calibration strategy and removing RFI can drastically improve your calibration of radio interferometric data.
+This is a prime example of understanding your data and highlights how retaining 'bad' or uncalibrated data can negatively impact your radio images.
+This is why understanding your data, devising a calibration strategy, and eliminating RFI can significantly enhance your calibration of radio interferometric data.

-In this case we have to decide what are we going to do with these uncalibrated scans?.
-We could: 1) flag the data or 2) try to calibrate it.
-Flagging the data would be simple, however, we would lose sensitivity as a result.
-Instead, we can try using the model derived using the calibrated scans to calibrate the uncalibrated long scans.
-The S/N of >50 should be sufficient to do this!
+In this case, we need to decide what we are going to do with these uncalibrated scans.
+We could either: 1) flag the data or 2) attempt to calibrate it.
+Flagging the data would be simple; however, we would sacrifice sensitivity as a consequence.
+Instead, we can try using the model derived from the calibrated scans to calibrate the uncalibrated long scans.
+A signal-to-noise ratio of greater than 50 should be sufficient to achieve this.

 5B.
 Self-calibration phase